Klāvs Bethers

-Klāvs Bethers (born 24 December 2003) is a Latvian footballer who plays as a goalkeeper for Italian club Catania and the Latvian national under-21 team.
+Klāvs Bethers (born 24 December 2003) is a Latvian professional footballer who plays as a goalkeeper for Italian club Savoia and the Latvian national under-21 team.

 Career

-Bethers started his career in his native Latvia with FK Liepāja, then making his senior debut in the 2020 Latvian First League with Grobiņas SC.
-In January 2022, he left Latvia to move to Italy, joining Sicilian Serie D amateur club Città di Sant'Agata.
-Following that, he was signed by Serie C club Piacenza, who then loaned him out to Catania for the 2022–23 Serie D season, where Bethers played as a regular and won promotion to Serie C.
+Bethers started his career in his native Latvia with FK Liepāja, then making his senior debut in the 2020 Latvian First League with Grobiņa.
+In January 2022, he left Latvia to move to Italy, joining Sicilian amateur club Città di Sant'Agata of Serie D. Following that, he was signed by Serie C club Piacenza, who then loaned him out to Catania for the 2022–23 Serie D season, where Bethers played as a regular and won promotion to Serie C.

 In 2023, Catania signed Bethers permanently from Piacenza.
 Despite the acquisition of a more experienced goalkeeper in Alessandro Livieri, Bethers managed to confirm himself as the first choice for Catania in his role also during the 2023–24 Serie C season.